Bumbershoot: AEG Presents takes over

 After several years of financial trouble, AEG Live took over as lead promoter in 2015, with One Reel providing supporting programming.
 AEG had previously taken on a secondary production role from 2007 to 2009 during which they experienced "significant losses due to rain and the Great Recession of 2009".'

-Contrary to their time as secondary producers AEG would now have majority control as One Reel was no longer a "financially healthy company".
-Because of this struggle Chris Porter, "Bumbershoot's music booker of nearly two decades", said that "this time [One Reel] had to bow down to the way AEG wanted to do things in order to get the deal done".
-In other words, AEG kept the festival alive but would make the major decisions it didn't have the authority to do in the past.
+Unlike its previous role as a secondary producer, AEG would assume majority control because One Reel was no longer a "financially healthy company".
+As a result, Chris Porter, "Bumbershoot's music booker of nearly two decades", said that "this time [One Reel] had to bow down to the way AEG wanted to do things in order to get the deal done".
+In effect, AEG kept the festival operating while assuming decision-making authority that it had not previously held.

-Locals were worried that AEG stepping in would change the deep cultural significance the festival served for the city highlighting local creatives.
-Having experienced a similar situation in New Orleans, a Seattle local interviewed by The Seattle Times said that as soon as AEG began to produce JazzFest that the significance of the city's history and its culture fell to the background.
-Local artists were replaced by money making headliners.
+Some local residents were concerned that AEG's involvement would diminish Bumbershoot's cultural significance and its emphasis on showcasing local artists.
+Drawing a comparison with the New Orleans Jazz & Heritage Festival, a Seattle resident told The Seattle Times that after AEG began producing JazzFest, the significance of the city's history and culture had receded into the background.
+The resident also said that local artists had been replaced by commercially oriented headliners.

-Though there were concerns, the truth of the matter was that the local AEG team believed in Bumbershoot and Seattle.
-AEG "took over in 2015 after nearly a million dollars of debt threatened the festivals future".
-A source told Crosscut magazine that "local AEG staff thought the festival should be saved, and not because it represented a potential chance to make money".
+Although there were concerns about Bumbershoot's future, the local AEG team remained committed to the festival and to Seattle.
+AEG took over in 2015 after nearly $1 million in debt threatened the festival's future.
+According to Crosscut, local AEG staff believed that the festival should be saved "and not because it represented a potential chance to make money".

-After signing the contact with AEG, One Reel's founder Norm Langill met with Chad Queirolo and Rob Thomas of AEG's Pacific Northwest chapter.
-Langill reported to the Seattle Times that he had full faith in Queirolo and Thomas to take over Bumbershoot's operations.'
+After signing the contract with AEG, One Reel founder Norm Langill met with Chad Queirolo and Rob Thomas of AEG's Pacific Northwest division.
+Langill told The Seattle Times that he had full confidence in Queirolo and Thomas to take over Bumbershoot's operations.